 5 Essential Tips For Walking The Camino in Autumn

-Autumn is fast becoming one of the most popular times of year to walk the Camino.
-As well as its beauty, more and more pilgrims hope to escape the summer heat.
-The summer temperatures are getting too hot (for example, the forest fires and heatwaves this year), and it can make walking or cycling quite unbearable.
+Autumn is fast becoming one of the most popular times of year to walk the Camino de Santiago.
+In addition to its beauty, more and more pilgrims hope to escape the Summer heat.
+The Summer temperatures are getting too hot (for example, the forest fires and heatwaves this year), making walking or cycling quite unbearable.

-Autumn temperatures are much more pleasant, with cool breezes and even the odd shower of rain.
+Autumn temperatures are much more pleasant, with cool breezes and even the odd rain shower.
 But it’s still warm enough that you aren’t shivering with the cold as you walk.
-Walking in each season comes with its own specific necessities in terms of packing, terrain, ability and organisation.
+Walking in each season comes with specific necessities regarding packing, terrain, ability and organisation.
 With this in mind, we’ve compiled 5 essential tips for walking the Camino during autumn.

 Women walking the Camino